alexgorji/musicscore/musictree/intro_musictree.rst

 :obj:`~musictree.core.MusicTree.get_possible_subdivisions()` method of beat's ancestor :obj:`~musictree.measure.Measure` has a QuarterDuration(1) key with a list [2, 3, 4, 6] as its associated item, the
-quantization of the beat changes the quarter duration of its Chord children in a way that only 8ths, triplets, 16ths and sextuplets will be used. :obj:`~musictree.beat.Beat.quantize()` calculates always the most accurate results according to the given possible subdivisions in which values with the smallest deviation from original quarter duration values are chosen.
+quantization of the beat changes the quarter duration of its Chord children in a way that only 8ths, triplets, 16ths and sextuplets will be used. :obj:`~musictree.beat.Beat.quantize_quarter_durations()` calculates always the most accurate results according to the given possible subdivisions in which values with the smallest deviation from original quarter duration values are chosen.